 SSH Tunnels

 SSH tunnels are a secure way of transmitting data over an unsecured network.
-An SSH tunnel creates an encrypted connection between two systems, providing a secure means of transmitting data.
+They create an encrypted connection between two systems, providing a safe means of transferring data.
 SSH tunnels are a popular technique for bypassing firewalls and other network restrictions.

 SSH tunnels can be used to forward network traffic from one port on the local system to another port on a remote system.
-This means that any traffic sent to the local port will be forwarded to the remote system’s port.
+Any traffic sent to the local port will be forwarded to the remote system’s port.

 The following command can be used to forward traffic from port 8080 on System A to port 80 on System B using an SSH tunnel: